dmachard/coredns-gslb/README.md

 ### Features:
 - **IPv4 and IPv6 support**
 - **Health Checks**:
-  - HTTP(S)
+  - HTTP(S): checks HTTP(S) endpoint health.
-  - TCP
+  - TCP: checks if a TCP connection can be established.
-  - ICMP
+  - ICMP: checks if the backend responds to ICMP echo (ping).
-  - Custom Script
+  - Custom script: executes a custom shell script
 - **Selection Modes**:
   - **Failover**: Routes traffic to the highest-priority available backend (returns all healthy endpoints of the same priority)
   - **Random**: Distributes traffic randomly across backends